 .

-coalesce(Properties[Transaction/Commbank/description], Properties[Transaction/Monzo/Description], Properties[Transaction/AmericanExpress/Description], 'Unknown')
+Coalesce(Properties[Transaction/Commbank/description], Properties[Transaction/Monzo/Description], Properties[Transaction/AmericanExpress/Description], 'Unknown')

-coalesce(Properties[Transaction/Commbank/Price], Properties[Transaction/Monzo/Price], Properties[Transaction/AmericanExpress/Price], -1)
+Coalesce(Properties[Transaction/Commbank/Price], Properties[Transaction/Monzo/Price], Properties[Transaction/AmericanExpress/Price], -1)

 Replace